FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 But there are lots of other edible items you want to keep your pup away from.
 These include hard candies, chewing gum, any candy that contains the artificial sweetener Xylitol, raisins or grapes, avocados, macadamia nuts and more.

-You can get more detailed information on this here...
-Foods Poisonous To Dogs
+You can get more detailed information on food, medications and household products which are potentially toxic to your dog here...
+Stuff That's Poisonous To Dogs

 Knowing what steps to take if you think your pup has eaten something dangerous could save his life, because depending on what it is he's ingested every minute counts.